charming-art/charming/README.md

 }
 ```

-You can use this composite shape like any built-in shape.
+This composite shape can be used like any built-in shape.
 [For example](https://observablehq.com/d/82d4b52694a7f370), to draw a flow field:

 ```js
 app